Multiple regions

 Temporary Regions

 Temporary regions are useful when a resource needs to travel out of their default region for a set period.
-The scheduler is alerted to their movements when they view the scheduling swimlanes, allowing them to allocate jobs accordingly.
+Schedulers can view their change in the region from the swimlane and allocate jobs accordingly.

-1. In the Select region(s) field, click on Add new region and pick one from the dropdown list (multiple regions may be added if they are within the same time zone).
+3. In the Select region(s) field, click Add new region and pick one from the dropdown list.
+You can add multiple regions within the same time zone.

-2. Set the arrival and departure times (in the temporary region time zone).
+4. Set the arrival and departure times in the temporary region time zone.

 Adding a temporary region for a resource.

-Now that the temporary region has been created, navigate over to the scheduling swimlanes and ensure the region filter is set correctly to display the region that the resource will be temporarily visiting.
+After a temporary region has been added, navigate to the scheduling swimlanes and ensure the region filter is set correctly to display the region that the resource will be temporarily visiting.

 Viewing a temporary resource in the region they are visiting.